-Task group consist of people who work together to achieve a common task.
+2. Task Group: Task group consists of people who work together to achieve a common task.
 Members are brought together to accomplish a narrow range of goals within a specified time period.
 Task group are also commonly referred to as task forces.
 The organization appoints members and assigns the goals and tasks to be accomplished.
-Examples of assigned tasks are the development of a new product, the improvement of a production process, or designing the syllabus under semester system.
+Examples of assigned tasks are the development of a new product, the improvement of a production process, or designing the syllabus under the semester system.
 Other common task group are ad hoc committees, project group, and standing committees.
-Ad hoc committees are temporary group created to resolve a specific complaint or develop a process are normally disbanded after the group completes the assigned task.
+Ad hoc committees are a temporary group created to resolve a specific complaint or develop a process that is normally disbanded after the group completes the assigned task.

 3. Functional Group:

-Interest group usually continue over time and may last longer than general informal groups.
-Members of interest group may not be part of the same organizational department but they are bound together by some other common interest.
+1. Interest Group: Interest group usually continue over time and may last longer than general informal groups.
+Members of the interest group may not be part of the same organizational department but they are bound together by some other common interest.
 The goals and objectives of group interests are specific to each group and may not be related to organizational goals and objectives.
 An example of an interest group would be students who come together to form a study group for a specific class.

-Friendship groups are formed by members who enjoy similar social activities, political beliefs, religious values, or other common bonds.
+2. Friendship Group: Friendship groups are formed by members who enjoy similar social activities, political beliefs, religious values, or other common bonds.
 Members enjoy each other’s company and often meet after work to participate in these activities.
-For example, a group of employees who form a friendship group may have a yoga group,cricket player group, Fans associations.
+For example, a group of employees who form a friendship group may have a yoga group, Cricket player group, Fans associations.